MicrosoftDocs/Viva/Viva/glint/setup/copilot-faqs.md

 <br>**Q: Does Copilot in Viva Glint have the ability to look across multiple surveys or just
 one at time?**

 **A:** One at a time for now.
-Additionally, ad hoc and recurring survey programs only, but we are looking to add the feature to employee lifecycle and always-on programs in the future.
+Additionally, Ad hoc and Recurring survey programs only, but we are looking to add the feature to employee lifecycle and always-on programs in the future.

 <br>**Q: Can Copilot in Viva Glint generate a PowerPoint from the results?**